mohammednumaan/Buoyancy/README.md

 # Buoyancy: A Strategic Naval Warfare Game.
 ![Buoyancy_Game_Title](./screenshots/image.png)

-Battleship is a two-player strategy game where players place their ships on their respective boards.
+Buoyancy is a two-player strategy game where players place their ships on their respective boards.
 Players take turns guessing the coordinates of the opponent's ships, aiming to "hit" and sink them all.
 The first player to sink all of the opponent's ships wins the game.

 ![Buoyancy_Game_Demo_Screenshot](./screenshots/image-1.png)